 It didn’t go well.
 His credit card company sided with Avis in the dispute, finding that both charges were valid, and Avis continued to insist that the charges were right, even after I asked about his case.

-Here’s the official response from his car rental company.
+The official response from his car rental company: